infected4098/infected4098/README.md

 HI.
 This is YONG JOON LEE. @infected4098.
 I'm a senior student majoring in statistics in Korea University, Seoul, South Korea.
 My research topic broadly lies in Audio Super Resolution, Speech Recognition, Audio Representation.
 I am currently interested in designing audio specific network that does not need Mel representation.
+For collaborations or discussions you can contact me at `yongjoonlee@kaist.ac.kr`.